nest-desktop/nest-desktop/docs/developer/stages/production.rst

 In ``package.json``, there are also yarn commands configured to build an Electron app.
 If you want to build a Snap package, please have a look into ``.gitlab-ci.yml``.

-To try snap on local machine, you can use this command:
+To try Snap on a local machine, you can use this command:

 .. code-block:: bash